surma/surma.dev/content/things/portrait-mode.md

     All pictures cropped to the same aspect ratio (2:3) and slightly color-graded.
 </figure>

-But before we can talk about cameras and sensors and what these numbers mean, we have to go back to high school and catch up on some basic optics!
+Before we can talk about cameras and sensors and what an $f$-Number is, we have to go back to school and catch up on some basic optics!

 ## Optics
 In the earlier days of photography, lenses were simple.
 Today’s lenses, on the other hand, are quite complicated.
 They fulfil the same purpose, but with a whole bunch of benefits over their earlier counterparts.
 To keep this article somewhat manageable, I will focus on the earlier simpler lenses.
 Not only that, but I will assume that we are working with “perfect” lenses throughout this article.
 They don’t have any chromatic abberation (i.e. they don’t bend different wave lengths differently), they don’t have vignetting (i.e. the don’t lose light at the edges) and they are “thin” lenses (i.e. they can be modeled with simplified formulas).
 I will also only look at spherical, bi-convex lenses.
 Those lenses are convex on both sides (have a belly-like shape) and their curvature is that of a sphere.
 Contemporary camera lenses contain all kinds of lenses (concave, convex-concave, aspherical, etc).